tanishasodani12/Instagram_user_analytics/README.md

 # Instagram_user_analytics- SQL project

-This is an independent SQL project analyzing Instagram user data to support marketing and investor decisions.
+This is an SQL project analyzing Instagram user data to support marketing and investor decisions.

 ## 🔹 Dataset Summary
 - 100 users